17media/vmo-lib/README.md

   - offlineTeam: team pk leaderboard without transition but every leaderboards should scroll at the same time
 - online

+## How to create components or hooks

+1. create a folder or file
+2. testing hooks if needed
+3. use playground to create use case for vmo-frontend and e2e testing

 ### playground

 - local testing